fernandobrito/travel_log/README.md

 During my bike tours, hikes and car road trips, I always take pictures, record my tracks and sometimes write a journal or keep track of my expenses and other stats.
-So far I have no proper way of visualizing all 3 data points (images, locations and text) naturally, either for my own sake or for sharing it with friends or family that might be interested in a particular trip because they will do a similar journey in the future.
+So far I have no proper way of visualizing all 3 data points (images, locations and text) naturally, either for my own sake or for sharing it with friends or family members that might be interested in a particular trip because they will do a similar journey in the future.

 **This project aims to generate a website based on the assets (pictures, track and journal) from a single trip, with minimal configuration**.
 Currently, it's in a very alpha stage while I validate some of the ideas.